On sharpness in Local Converse Theorems for classical groups and $G_2$: Classical Groups

 \begin{rmk} \begin{enumerate} \item We note that our version of the local converse theorem removes the assumption in Zhang~\cite{Z18} and Jo~\cite[Theorem~A]{Jo22} for symplectic groups, and in Hazeltine--Liu~\cite[Theorem~1.2]{HZ23} (for even special orthogonal groups), that the central characters of~$\pi_1,\pi_2$ are equal. \item Another way of expressing Theorem~\ref{uniformproof} is that the map on irreducible $\xi$-generic representations

-induced by the local Langlands correspondence is \emph{injective}, where a parameter~$\varphi$ is said to be generic if its adjoint~$L$-function~$L(s,\varphi,\Ad)$ is holomorphic at~$s=1$ (see~\cite[\S2.2]{M24} and~\cite[Proposition~B.1]{GI16}) It seems likely that this map is also surjective: compare with Jantzen--Liu~\cite[Theorem~6.20]{JL24}, which proves the surjectivity of the map
+induced by the local Langlands correspondence is \emph{injective}, where a parameter~$\varphi$ is said to be generic if its adjoint~$L$-function~$L(s,\varphi,\Ad)$ is holomorphic at~$s=1$ (see~\cite[\S2.2]{M24} and~\cite[Proposition~B.1]{GI16}).
+Moreover, as pointed out to us by the referee, it is surjective by Cunningham--Dijols--Fiori--Zhang~\cite[Theorem~0.2(2,3)]{CDFZ25}.
+One can also compare with Jantzen--Liu~\cite[Theorem~6.20]{JL24}, which proves the surjectivity of the map

 where the union is taken over all (conjugacy classes of) Whittaker data. \end{enumerate} \end{rmk}

 \begin{proof} Firstly, let~$\pi_1,\pi_2$ be generic supercuspidal representations of~$G_N$ satisfying the hypotheses of the theorem and let~$\Pi_1,\Pi_2$ be their transfers to~$\GL_{N^*}(F)$.
 Then, by the definition of transfer,~$\gamma(s, \Pi_1 \times \tau, \psi) = \gamma(s, \Pi_2 \times \tau, \psi)$, for all generic irreducible representations~$\tau$ of~$\GL_r(F)$ with~$1\le r\le N=\left\lfloor \frac{N^*}2\right\rfloor$, so the Local Converse Theorem for~$\GL_{N^*}(F)$ implies that~$\Pi_1\cong\Pi_2$.
 The result now follows from Lemma~\ref{lem:conjGNGL}.